 We facilitate this expedition with David Metcalf and Anniina Sandberg.
 David is a professional photographer and film producer based in Bali.
 He has traveled into indigenous communities on a regular basis for the past seven years and supports a number of cultural and environmental programs.
 He was the co-founder of the first international indigenous film festival in Bali in 2018.
 He has dedicated his life to helping preserve and support the wisdom and beauty of indigenous wisdom.

 Anniina is the founder of the Visit Natives.
 She has an MA in African studies from the University of Helsinki.
 Her expertise is intercultural communication, indigenous cultures, and ethnography.
 She has conducted research and lived among the Maasai for 9 months.
-She is also Swahili interpreter and speaks fluent Maa- language.
+She is also a Swahili interpreter and speaks fluent Maa- language.
 Anniina works with the Maasai and the Hadzabe people in Tanzania.

-DAY 4.
-Today we climb one of the sacred mountains of the Maasai in Ngorongoro.
+Today we climb one of the special mountains of the Maasai in Ngorongoro.
 In the morning we attend the ritual preparations that are completed at the mountain before our 3-4 hour climbing together with the Maasai.
 We will have magnificent views from the top.
 We learn about rich Maasai rituals, rites of passages, and ceremonies.
 We return to sleep in our bush camp in Ngorongoro.
 (B, L, D).